Home

 Photo: Krista Roessingh

 By determining the spatial and chronological extent of past forest use by precise measurements, the ancient Klaskish forest was shown to have been sustainably harvested for bark, planks and resin.
 Seven areas were surveyed using judgemental sampling techniques, and culturally modified trees (CMTs) were found in all areas.
 A total of 55 probable and definite CMTs were recorded, and many others were observed but not recorded.
 Modifications were recorded on Western hemlock, Western red cedar, yellow cedar, and Sitka spruce trees.
 CMT types include taper strip, rectangular bark strip, and plank strip scarred trees, plank strip scarred logs, flattop and barber chair stumps, and resin holed trees.
+Hoping to save remarkable and irreplaceable trees such as the Klaskish Giant (right), the researchers sampled the CMTs and applied dendroarchaeological techniques to estimate the age of modifications.
+The earliest estimated date of modification was 1739, and one third of the samples apparently dated from the years between 1820 and 1860.

 To bring attention to the endangered trees of East Creek and the urgent need to protect the irreplaceable aboriginal heritage of Klaskish Inlet, a dendroarchaeological survey was conducted in 2004 by University of Victoria students Krista Roessingh and Ingmar Lee with the permission of Quatsino Chief Tom Nelson.
 Increment boring was used to date scar tissue from the trees (left).